 Everyone has an opinion when it comes to how the final product will look and function.
 As a product manager you likely need to take down the requirements of all stakeholders and somehow work these into your product map, BUT be careful here.
 Trying to please everyone (stakeholders and customers alike) will likely land you in what we call a ‘feature soup’.

 A feature soup is the result of prioritizing unrealistic features as well as intricately detailed features into your roadmap, which typically leads to confusion and obscurities.
-That’s why it’s so important to hold back on packing your roadmap full of features, but rather taking things one step at a time and sticking to your priorities from the start.
+That’s why it’s so important to hold back on packing your roadmap full of features but rather take things one step at a time and stick to your priorities from the start.

 3. Incorporating data into your roadmap